ibm-cloud-docs/containers/storage-file-vpc-apps.md

         region: "" # VPC CSI driver will select a region from cluster node's topology.
 The user can override this default.
         zone: "" # VPC CSI driver will select a region from cluster node's topology.
 The user can override this default.
         primaryIPID: "" # Existing ID of reserved IP from the same subnet as the file share zone.
 Zone and region are mandatory for this.
 SubnetID is not mandatory for this.
-        primaryIPAddress: "" # IPAddress for VNI to be created in the respective subnet of the zone.
+        primaryIPAddress: "" # IPAddress for VNI to be created in the subnet of the zone.
 Zone, region and subnetID are mandatory for this.
         tags: "" # User can add a list of tags "a, b, c" that will be used at the time of provisioning file share, by default CSI driver has its own tags.
         uid: "0" # The initial user identifier for the file share, by default its root.
         gid: "0" # The initial group identifier for the file share, by default its root.